firas98/Ceasercipher/README.md

 The encryption can be represented using modular arithmetic by first transforming the letters into numbers, according to the scheme, A = 0, B = 1,…, Z = 25.
 Encryption of a letter by a shift n can be described mathematically as.

 For Encryption:  E(x)=(x+n)mod(26)

 For Decryption:  E(x)=(x-n)mod(26)

 Algorithm for Caesar Cipher:

 Input:

-A String of lower case letters, called Text.
-An Integer between 0-25 denoting the required shift.
+a)A String of lower case letters, called Text. b)An Integer between 0-25 denoting the required shift.

 Procedure:

-Traverse the given text one character at a time .
+a)Traverse the given text one character at a time .

-For each character, transform the given character as per the rule, depending on whether we’re encrypting or decrypting the text.
+b)For each character, transform the given character as per the rule, depending on whether we’re encrypting or decrypting the text.

-Return the new string generated.
+c)Return the new string generated.